 Recently, Dr. Bondy was awarded a 2.7 M grant to strengthen UF’s elementary teacher preparation program.
 The grant provides research and teaching opportunities for interested doctoral students and faculty.
 The immediate past director of the School of Teaching and Learning, Dr. Bondy is excited about being able to devote herself to her research and her work with doctoral students.

 Dr. Nancy Fichtman Dana’s research focuses on teacher and administrator professional development with a particular focus on practitioner inquiry, the systematic and intentional study by educators of their own practice.
-She has published 9 books and over 60 articles and book chapters on the topic.
-She has extensive experience in professional development school work and recently co-chaired a national symposium focused on putting clinical practice at the center of teacher education programs.
+She has published 11 books and over 100 articles and book chapters on the topic.
+Throughout her career, she has worked extensively in supporting schools, districts and universities in implementing powerful programs of initial teacher preparation and job-embedded professional development through inquiry across the United States and in many countries, including China, South Korea, Belgium, Portugal, The Netherlands, Slovenia, and Estonia.
+She has been a leader in national movements focused on clinically-centered teacher education, chairing the Association of Teacher Educators’ first Clinical Practice Fellows Symposium, and serving on the American Association of Colleges for Teacher Education’s Clinical Practice Commission.

-Dr. Gage Jeter’s research centers on professional development for preservice and practicing teachers, authentic and critical English language arts (ELA) pedagogy, and writing processes in face-to-face and online spaces.
-He has worked closely with National Writing Project sites to explore teachers’ lived experiences of professional development opportunities, focusing on the essence of these experiences before, during, and after participation.
-His research has revealed much about teachers’ lived experiences – including their roles of teacher, writer, researcher, and leader – and how those can be potentially transferred to other personal and professional situations.
+Dr. Gage Jeter is a clinical faculty member in the School of Teaching and Learning and coordinator of the Ed.D. in Curriculum & Instruction with a specialization in Teachers, Schools, and Society.
+A member of the National Council of Teachers of English (NCTE), Association of Teacher Educators (ATE), and National Association for Multicultural Education (NAME), his research interests center on professional learning for preservice and practicing teachers, critical and multimodal literacies, and writing processes and products in face-to-face and online spaces.
+He has worked closely with National Writing Project sites to explore teachers’ lived experiences of professional development opportunities, focusing on the essence of these experiences before, during, and after participation, including their roles of teacher, writer, researcher, and leader.

-As a former (yet always, at heart) middle school ELA teacher, he is interested in how writers (students and teachers alike) engage in processes and craft products in a variety of situations and for specific purposes.
-Moreover, Dr. Jeter considers how diverse teacher and student populations learn and use multiple literacies within and beyond the classroom and in the ways that technology is shifting conceptions of literacy morphing from reading and writing to be inclusive of critical thinking, researching, and multimodal expressions.
+Currently, Dr. Jeter is considering how diverse teacher and student populations learn and use multiple literacies within and beyond the classroom and in the ways that technology is shifting conceptions of literacy morphing from reading and writing to be inclusive of critical thinking, researching, and multimodal expressions.
+Moreover, utilizing queer theory, Dr. Jeter and his colleagues aim to challenge and act against heteronormative systems and spaces as they engage in intentional conversations centered on navigating critical incidents and countering hegemonic structures.

 Dr. Sevan Terzian’s research focuses on the history of education in the United States.
 His first book, Science Education and Citizenship: Fairs, Clubs, and Talent Searches for American Youth, 1918-1958, traces the changing civic justifications for extracurricular science programs.
 Dr. Terzian’s second book, American Education in Popular Media: From the Blackboard to the Silver Screen, is an co-edited volume of historical essays from leading scholars and former students about the portrayals of schooling through radio, film, and television.
 Currently, Dr. Terzian is researching a book-length study of the racial dimensions of “giftedness” in twentieth century American education.